JuliaLang/www.julialang.org/blog/2020/05/rr.md

 background in software engineering.
 These are some of our most valuable users, and we want to make sure their bugs are addressed.

-For users who did encounter such particularly difficult problems, we have for a long time had one particular answer: If you can reproduce it on a linux machine and get us a trace from the `rr` tool <https://rr-project.org/>, we can probably get it fixed for you very rapidly.
+In the past, for users who did encounter particularly difficult problems, we have for a long time had one answer: If you can reproduce it on a linux machine and get us a trace from the `rr` tool <https://rr-project.org/>, we can probably get it fixed for you very rapidly.
 For the uninitiated, `rr` is a Linux debugging tool originally developed at Mozilla by Robert O'Callahan and others.
 It is a tool known as a "time traveling debugger" or "reverse execution engine".
-Essentially, `rr` splits reproducing bugs into a "record" and a "replay" phase.
+Essentially, `rr` splits reproducing bugs into two phases: "record" and a "replay".
 The record phase is performed by the bug reporter.
 During this phase, `rr` creates a perfect record of the execution, including the *bitwise exact* memory and register state after every instruction.
 This trace can then be analyzed during the replay phase (which can be performed by a different developer on a different machine).
-Capabilities like these have long been imagined in academia, but it is extremely hard to achieve in a way that does not introduce large overheads or distort regular execution. `rr` is the first such tool that (in our experience) is performant enough to be used in the regular course of development.
+Capabilities like these have long been imagined in academia, but are extremely hard to achieve in a way that does not introduce large overheads or distort regular execution. `rr` is the first such tool that (in our experience) is performant enough to be used in the regular course of development.
 It is worth